 How long does the process take?

-USCIS generally schedules an asylum interview approximately 6 to 8 weeks after receiving the application for asylum.
-However, the preparation of all the documentation required may take anywhere from a few weeks to many months, depending on the complexity of the case.
-After the asylum interview, it generally takes two weeks to receive a decision.
-If your case is not granted by the asylum officer, it can take anywhere from a few months to several years to have your case adjudicated by an immigration judge.
+For applicants who are not in immigration court proceedings (known as affirmative applications), USCIS is required by statute to schedule an asylum interview within 45 days after receiving the application for asylum and to render a final decision within 6 months.
+In practice, however, this is rarely the case.
+Because of the scheduling process, a small number of applicants get interviewed within weeks but most applicants are not scheduled for an interview for months or years.
+The preparation of all the documentation required may take anywhere from a few weeks to many months, depending on the complexity of the case and the location of the documents.
+After the asylum interview, it generally takes between two weeks and several months to receive a decision.
+If your case is not granted by the asylum officer, it will be referred to immigration court, where it can take anywhere from a few months to several years to have your case adjudicated by an immigration judge.

 Can I work while my asylum application is pending?